TheTexta/obsidian-main/Psychology/Biological Psychology/Nervous System.md

+#biological-psychology
-Communicates throughout all parts of the body through neurons.
-A communication system.
+Nervous System::Communicates throughout all parts of the body through neurons.
+An electrochemical communication system.
 There are 10 quadrillion connections in the brain alone.

 # [[Central Nervous System]]